jmmorato/openddsharp/README.md

 All pull requests will be reviewed and merged when approved.

 ## Sponsor it
-If you are using OpenDDSharp successfully in your projects or just want an open source alternative for your DDS systems in C#, you should consider to sponsor it to ensure the future development of the project.
+If you are using OpenDDSharp successfully in your projects or just want an open-source alternative for your DDS systems in C#, you should consider sponsoring it to ensure the future development of the project.

 Check the monthly and one-time tiers in the GitHub [Sponsor](https://github.com/sponsors/jmmorato) section for more information.